-Mental ill-health has a very high prevalence in NEL, with inner east London CCGs in particular reporting the highest levels of new cases of psychosis in England, and very high levels of common mental health problems.
+Mental ill health has a very high prevalence in NEL, with inner east London CCGs in particular reporting the highest levels of new cases of psychosis in England, and very high levels of common mental health problems.
 Progress has been made to improve the quality of care and treatment across primary and secondary care.
 The STP represents an opportunity for health and care services across NEL to work together with the voluntary sector and communities to further improve health and life outcomes, and manage the projected increase in demand over the next five years.

 We will do this by building community capacity and capability, including self-care and prevention and providing integrated primary and community care as close to home as possible.
 We will support children with and at risk of mental health problems through our Future in Mind commitments.
-We plan to improve access to services for children and young people, people with common mental health problems, and people with first episode psychosis, in line with national access standards.
+These commitments are contained in each CCGs' Local Transformation Plan (LTP) for CAMHS.
+The LTPs are currently being refreshed and will reaffirm our commitment to improving the mental wellbeing of our young people, which will have a longer term impact on adult mental health prevalence.
 We will also improve access to dementia and perinatal mental health services, and services for people when they are in crisis.

-Mental health services which integrate primary, community and social care support will prevent unnecessary admissions and provide a smooth transition to acute care services if needed.
+Mental health services which integrate primary, community and social care support will prevent unnecessary admissions and provide a smooth transition to acute services if needed.